MirageNet/Mirage/README.md

 * Server Rpcs can [return values](https://miragenet.github.io/Mirage/Articles/Guides/Communications/RemoteActions.html)
 * The default transport features DoS prevention
 * The default transport has CRC64 integrity check
-* Mirage provides unreliable channel out of the box

 If you look under the hood,  the code base has some significant differences based on the core values of each project
 * Mirage follows the [SOLID principles](https://en.wikipedia.org/wiki/SOLID).